01-edu/rc/README.md

 The following options can be used:

 - `-h` prints usage.
-- `-config` the path to a YAML configuration file.
+- `-config FILE` the path to a YAML configuration file.
 By default it will look for a `config.yml` in the directory you invoke the command from.

 ### By default: